sestaton/Chloro/README.md

 **ATTRIBUTION**

-This project uses the readfq library written by Heng Li.
+This project uses the [readfq](https://github.com/lh3/readfq) library written by Heng Li.
 The readfq code has been modified for error handling and to parse the comment line in the Casava header.
+It has also been modified to work with recent versions of Perl.

 [Pairfq](https://github.com/sestaton/Pairfq) is used for pairing reads prior to assembly.